Umayamma Rani: As the regent of Trippappoor

 Umayamma, the Junior/Second Queen of Attingal, was the niece (a daughter of brother or sister) of Venad king Aditya Varma.
 Excluding the collateral branches, the other important members of the royal family at the time were Makayiram Thirunal, the Senior Queen of Attingal, and her young son, Ravi Varma.

 The polity of Venad was in a state of turmoil in the late-17th century.
 The predecessor of Umayamma, Aditya Varma (d.
 1677), had been adopted from the Vallarapalli "branch" of the ruling family of Cochin to Trippappoor Swaroopam in 1630, thereby offending the claims of the "collateral branches" of the Venad family to the throne.

 In 1674 an adoption had to be made and king Aditya Varma favoured his sister's son Vallarapalli Rama Varma.
 Nedumangad Vira Kerala Varma put forward the claims of his younger brother against the proposed adoption.
 In order to prevent an adoption from Nedumangad, Umayamma supported Aditya Varma.
 Rama Varma was accordingly adopted by the Senior Queen.
 In 1677 Aditya Varma died, and his successor Ravi Varma was still a minor.
 Umayamma (Second Queen of Attingal) took charge as regent with the approval of the Senior Queen.

-Umayamma re-established regular performance of pujas in Sri Padmnabhaswami Temple at Trivandrum, after a gap of five years, in 1678.
+Umayamma re-established regular performance of pujas in Sri Padmnabhaswami Temple at Thiruvananthapuram, after a gap of five years, in 1678.
 She also known to have renovated the Agasteeswaran Temple.